 The Alumni Dream Team

+The list below gives you an idea of the kind of writers, coaches, therapists, teachers, artists and community leaders who are drawn to the training, the alchemy they experienced there, and what their lives look like now.
 Certified Gateless Teachers continue to be a solid team of accountability and support for one another.
-Through this network, we have completely galvanized our careers.
-The list below gives you an idea of the kind of writers, coaches, therapists, teachers, artists and community leaders who are drawn to the training, the alchemy they experienced there, and what their lives look like now.
+Through this network, we have galvanized our careers, helped moved one other to the limelight in our industries and been a comfort and solace in moving toward our creative zeniths in the world.

 Kate Baldwin has an MFA in Writing from Vermont College of Fine Arts.
 Before discovering Gateless, she had been working as a marketing and communications writer in corporate businesses.
 Her dream was to build a life around the fiery, juicy side of the written word.